-Objective: The request has been made to investigate the current stocking standards as they relate to various regeneration methods and forest health, including fuel hazard reduction, within certain forest types.
+Objective: Pursuant to Assembly Bills (AB) 2082 (2014) and 417 (2015), Affecting Public Resource Code (PRC) 4561: Objective: The request has been made to investigate the current stocking standards as they relate to various regeneration methods and forest health, including fuel hazard reduction, within certain forest types.

 Status: Recent legislative mandates (AB 2082, 2014 and AB 417, 2015) were chaptered by the Brown Administration and grant the Board the authority to review required minimum stocking standards pursuant to PRC § 4561.
 The FPC discussed this topic periodically throughout 2018, but due to a large workload this issue was moved to the Committee for further action.
 The Stocking and Silvicultural Amendments were adopted by the Board in September of 2019, which took effect on January 1, 2020.
 Since that time, an "uneven-aged working group" has been formed to address this issue related to those basal area stocking requirements within the rules.
-The group met periodically through 2020 and is anticipated to continue its efforts into 2021.
+The group met periodically through 2020 and 2021 and is anticipated to continue its efforts into 2022.

-2. Board Policy Review:
+Board Policy Review:

 Objective: The Board currently has many policies in place, some dating back decades.
 The Board aspires to review and contemporize all policies and make them available to the public via the Board's website.
 Board policies cover a myriad of topics; committee assignment will be based upon the subject matter of the individual policy under review.
-Particular focus will be paid by the Management Committee in 2020 to the Board's Policy 0356, Vegetation Management Program.
+Particular focus will be paid by the Management Committee in 2022 to the Board's Policy 0356, Vegetation Management Program.